-Add essential oils and grain alcohol into bottle and swirl to mix, fill the rest of bottle with distilled water.
+Add essential oils and grain alcohol into bottle and swirl to mix, fill the rest of the bottle with distilled water.
 Shake well to blend.
-To use, shake well before use and spray into air around bathroom.
+To use, shake well before use and spray into the air around the bathroom.

-Grain alcohol (like Everclear) is used as a preservative if you do not have access to grain alcohol, it can be omitted but spray must be used in a week, click here to read more.
+Grain alcohol (like Everclear) is used as a preservative if you do not have access to grain alcohol, it can be omitted but spray must be used in a week or two, click here to read more.